Skip to main content Skip to navigation Skip to footer

 Rediacc (btrfs send/receive)

-Manual DNS failover: 15-60 minutes of engineer time
+Manual DNS switch: 15-60 minutes of engineer time

-Automated health check + DNS failover in under 30 seconds
+Automatic health check and DNS switch in under 30 seconds

 WHY IT MATTERS